The Various Income Tax Deductions Under Section 80 in India Get Details

 An individual can claim a maximum deduction of Rs.
-1.5 Lakhs under Section 80C, 80CCC and 80CCD.
+1.5 Lakhs under Section 80C, Section 80CCC and Section 80CCD.

 Additional deduction of the 50% of the investment can be claimed under this scheme.
 This scheme is only for first-time investors in share market with income less than Rs.
 10 Lakhs.

 Section 80D - Medical Insurance Deduction